 My favourite piece probably was the use of upside-down cups & saucers suspended on thin metal bars to create space dividers.
 Quirky!

 The serving lines/stations have also been replaced by lighter, modern units & signage as you can see from the photos I took on the day.
 Much improved!

 Where Cafe Caribe used to be in the aft, two new evening dining venues have been created in its place.
 These flow seamlessly from World Fresh Marketplace and can be used for extra seating at lunchtime.
 In the evenings you’ll find Planks BBQ here: a brand new, waiter-service restaurant on the aft starboard side.

 On the port side of the former Caribe, you will find Steamers seafood restaurant.
-Both o f these new evening dining venues carry a nominal 12USD cover charge*.
+Both o f these new evening dining venues carry a nominal 12USD cover charge (at the time of writing, 2017).
 They’re an affordable addition to passenger evening dining choice – but only if you are omnivore or pescatarian, or sail with friends or family who are.